papadanku/papadanku/README.md

 ### [Project Reality: Battlefield 2](https://www.realitymod.com/) (2021 - Present)

-- Contributed to the development, assist new contributors, and manage community updates.
+- Contributed to the development, assisted new contributors, and managed community updates.
 - Implemented features in HLSL and Python.
 - Maintained projects: RealityDocs, RealityShaders, and RealityUDL.